CSpanias/cspanias.github.io/_posts/2024-01-16-HTB - Monitored.md

 ![](https://cspanias.github.io/assets/thm/fullpwn/nax/Nagios-Working-nagios-Tutorial-Edureka-3.png)

-We can start performing a recursive dir-busting with `ffuf`.
-It will search for subdirectories, e.g. `https://nagios.monitored.htb/FUZZ,  and if found, will then create a new job and perform dir-busting for `https://nagios.monitored.htb/newly-found-directory/FUZZ`:
+We can start by performing a recursive dir-busting with `ffuf`.
+It will search for subdirectories, e.g. `https://nagios.monitored.htb/FUZZ`,  and if any is found, it will then create a new job and perform dir-busting for `https://nagios.monitored.htb/newly-found-directory/FUZZ`:

 ```bash
 $ ffuf -u https://nagios.monitored.htb/FUZZ -w /usr/share/wordlists/seclists/Discovery/Web-Content/directory-list-2.3-small.txt -recursion